 Sadly, the Silsoe Research Institute closed its doors early in 2006, and Silsoe College also closed that summer (the site is more valuable as a housing development than a university campus) and the vestiges of the courses and faculty were transferred to the main Cranfield University campus.
 The offices of the Institution of Agricultural Engineers have also moved to Cranfield so Silsoe, for so long the home of agricultural engineering in the UK, has become a dormitory village.

-Over the past four years, I have also been working with a friend's horse riding holiday company, Unicorn Trails.
+Since 2006, I have also been working with a friend's horse riding holiday company, Unicorn Trails.
 As well as being a director, I go on exploratory rides to assess new locations and I act as an escort on larger group rides.
 For example, I accompanied 26 Irish riders raising money for charity by camping and riding Arab stallions on a trek of six days in the Anti Atlas Mountains and the Sahara Desert in Morocco and I accompanied a similar group to Wadi Rum in Jordan.
-My most recent adventure was crossing the High Andes from Chile to Argentina.
-(Read more about my adventures on horseback.)
+My most recent adventures have included crossing the High Andes from Chile to Argentina, riding an Inca trail in Peru, crossing the Central Highlands in Ethiopia and an expedition to the Yukon in NW Canada (Read more about my adventures on horseback in captioned pictures).